Jahia/jahia-base-demo-templates/README.md

-DX Base demo Templates set
+Jahia Base demo Templates set
 ===

 This is the templates set used for the sample demo site [Digitall](https://github.com/Jahia/digitall)